rururu/sail-pro/README.md

 	Before starting time go to Instances Tab.
 Open NavOb class: IGIS -> MapOb -> OMGraphic -> OMTRaster -> NavOb.
 Select russor instance.
 Update a label slot.

+2. Quick start () often fails.

+   Use a longer start () with manual loading of programs and start of the expert system:
+   Menu: Protege -> (clojure-work).

+3. When we climb aboard, we find ourselves under water.

+   Climb 100 meters (Elevation: 100) or more and then descend 4 meters.

+4. Can we restart Sail-Pro without restarting VR and VRDashboard?

+   Yes, you can.

 ## License

 Copyright © 2021 FIXME